 In a 2006 report to Congress, the Medicare Payment Advisory Commission (MedPAC) found that care coordination programs improved quality of care for patients, reduced hospitalizations, and improved adherence to evidencebased care guidelines, especially among patients with diabetes and CHD.
 Associations with cost-savings were less clear; this was attributed to how well the intervention group was chosen and defined, as well as the intervention put in place.
 Additionally, cost-savings were usually calculated in the short-term, while some argue that the greatest cost-savings accrue over time [4].
 Improved mechanisms for information exchange could facilitate communication between providers, whether for timelimited referrals or consultations, on-going co-management, or during care transitions.
-For example, a study by Branger, Version 7.0 CPT only copyright 2022 American Medical Association.
-All rights reserved.
-November 2022 Page 2 of 6 van't Hooft, van der Wouden, Moorman & van Bemmel (1999) found that an electronic communication network that linked the computer-based patient records of physicians who had shared care of patients with diabetes significantly increased frequency of communications between physicians and availability of important clinical data [5].
+For example, a study by Branger, van't Hooft, van der Wouden, Moorman & van Bemmel (1999) found that an electronic communication network that linked the computer-based patient records of physicians who had shared care of patients with diabetes significantly increased frequency of communications between physicians and availability of important clinical data [5].
 There was a 3-fold increase in the likelihood that the specialist provided written communication of results if the primary care physician scheduled appointments and sent patient information to the specialist [2].